arielperez82/web-analytics/tinybird/README.md

 ## Project description

 The Tinybird data project for web analytics includes datasources, endpoints, and materializations to power analytics dashboards and APIs.
-The main datasource, `analytics_events`, collects events from the tracker script.
+The main datasource analytics_events`, collects events from the tracker script.
 Endpoints provide parsed and aggregated analytics, and materializations enable efficient querying for dashboards.

 `web_vitals` metrics are stored in `analytics_events` with `action=web_vital`.
 See `web_vitals` folder for example endpoints.

 ## Local development